-- Interest free terms on Apple devices
+- Interest-free terms on Apple devices

 Apart from that, the physical card itself is a typical Apple piece of engineering.
 Minimalist and made from titanium, the card is unlikely to ever wear out.
-However, in this article we don’t really care about the physical card, but rather the deal as a whole.
+However, in this article, we don’t care about the physical card, but rather the deal as a whole.
 So let’s discuss these value propositions in more detail.

 iPhone Integration (For Better or Worse)

-One totally unique aspect of the Apple credit card is its reliance on the iPhone.
+One unique aspect of the Apple credit card is its reliance on the iPhone.
 If you don’t have an iPhone, you can’t get an Apple credit card.

-The card itself is really just an extension of a digital wallet system that exists on your phone.
+The card itself is just an extension of a digital wallet system that exists on your phone.
 It has no credit card number on it and is virtually blank.
 The physical card essentially gives you a way to pay if Apple Pay is not available.
-Which means getting 1% cash back instead of 2%.
-Sure, the titanium card is gorgeous and cool, but it’s really not the point at all.
+This means getting 1% cash back instead of 2%.
+Sure, the titanium card is gorgeous and cool, but it’s not the point at all.

 The Interest Advantage of the Apple Credit Card

-Apple has gone out of their way to show you exactly when and how to pay to avoid interest on your outstanding balance.
+Apple has gone out of its way to show you exactly when and how to pay to avoid interest on your outstanding balance.
 You also only pay for the portion of the balance you elect not to pay.
-This isn’t actually all that different from how most credit cards work.
+This isn’t all that different from how most credit cards work.
 If you borrow money from a credit card over short periods and pay it back within a certain time frame you don’t accrue any interest.